pepijnbruinaars/MinCompSpin_SimulatedAnnealing/README.md

 The `data` folder contains an example dataset on 20 variables.
 The `comms` folder contains an example partition.

-To analyse the dataset `./data/my_data.dat` run the command (for Linux/Mac, replace .exe with .out)
+To analyse the dataset `./data/my_data.dat` run the command (for Linux/Mac, replace .exe with .out):

 `saa.exe my_data`

 In this case, the initial partition is a random partition.
-Optionally, to load an initial partition, use
+Optionally, to load an initial partition, use:

 `saa.exe my_data -l my_partition`

 This partition should be located in the `comms` folder and have the name `my_partition.dat`.

+## Important details

+- In the current version, the number of variables `n` should be declared before compilation in `./data/header.h`.
+- The parameter `EPSILON` controls the minimum difference in log-evidence the best partition should have from the previous best in ordered to be considered the new best.
+Setting this to 0 can result in partitions that are equivalent up to permutation to be considered better due to numerical inaccuracy.
+This can cause the algorithm to perform more iterations than strictly necessary.